kublermdk/yii2-phone-validator/README.md

 yii2-phone-validator
 ==============

+This is a very slightly modified version of https://github.com/udokmeci/yii2-phone-validator but with the latest giggsey/libphonenumber-for-php as of Q2 2022

+We even keep the same class name, so this should be a drop in replacement.

 Yii2 phone validator is a validator uses phone number util to validate and format the phone number attribute of model.

 How to use?